gubaruch/Data-mesh-util/test/README.md

 In general, you should start by configuring administrative users `Mesh`, `ProducerAdmin`, and `Consumer` administrators.
 You can then setup the core Data Mesh functionality, and then add `Producer` and `ConsumerAdmin` entries from the respective accounts after enabling Access Keys for the created `DataMeshProducer` and `DataMeshConsumer` sample users.

+Please note that `Mesh`, `ProducerAdmin`, and `ConsumerAdmin` must all be assigned Data Lake Admin permissions in Lake Formation.
+This permissions
+Grant falls out of the scope of this utility as it requires root or Data Lake Admin to assign.
+You can assign these permissions using the
+AWS Console in the Account you wish to configure.